iommirocks/iommi/docs/philosophy.rst

 change the abstraction to enable this*.
-If you have code that creates a complex page with tables, forms, and help text fragments in several places, then you should be able to reuse that but with a single line of code change to change a single small detail of that page.
+If you have code that creates a complex page with tables, forms, and help text fragments in several places, then you should be able to reuse that but with a single line of code make a change to a single small detail of that page, like adding a CSS class somewhere.

 In standard APIs you often have to copy paste the entire page and make a small change.
 This hides the difference between the two pages because you